Introduction to Perl module lb2d.pm 0.1 for basic Lattice Boltzmann simulations: Scripts

 All the commands of the module are used in a straightforward way.
 Note that operations and variables can be used as arguments of the functions.
 As an example, in the command output, with \verb1int($Nt/20)1 it is specified to write in the file v\_profile $20$ evenly spaced frames.

 The raw data can be analyzed with the following Matlab program.

 In the first block are entered the general settings of the Lattice Boltzmann simulation.
 In the second block, the data are loaded.
 In the third block, the data are read and organized into matrices for the usual quantities.
 The last entry of these matrices always refers to the frame number.
 Finally, the data are displayed frame after frame with the instructions of the last block.
 The color map is based on the $x$ component of velocity (contourf command) and the vector field is also given by the velocity vector (quiver command).
 By enabling the streamline command, streamlines derived from the velocity field are drawn.
-With the command saveas, a figure in the format jpg is created for every frame: a movie can be made with an application like SSMM \citep{ssmm}.
+With the command saveas, a figure in the format jpg is created for every frame.
 The second figure displays the velocity profile (see Fig.~\ref{fig:flow}).